ThomasEhardt-smarsh/new-etl-sdk/README.md

 * there's a `SimpleEmailParser` which (mostly) mimics the one in etl-sdk-lib but has some features I wanted to add, such as ensuring that if we list attachments, we are getting only things with `Content-Disposition: attachment` - there was an example from a customer where not some embedded content was not an attachment but was picked up as such

-### dig-model
+### digxml-model

-* I have not been able to get JAXB to work with the classes generated in dig-model; I don't know exactly why, but this would also really only be useful for testing, since we would expect input data to be too large to fit into memory
+* I have not been able to get JAXB to work with the classes generated in digxml-model; I don't know exactly why, but this would also really only be useful for testing, since we would expect input data to be too large to fit into memory
 * there are some customizations on top of the XSD to allow for code generation, large text/file events, and the DIG namespaces
 * DIG supports attachments of (virtually) unlimited size

-### dig-convert
+### digxml-creator

 * when writing the builder classes, I looked at the XSD - anything that is required must go in the constructor - I may change my mind on that
 * rather than writing a `.setXXX` method as well as a `.withXXX` moethod for every class attribute, I opted for a single `.with` method for all optional attributes - there are examples all over about how this works in the code but basically, it's `builder.with(builder -> builder.setXXX())` - this cuts down on the necessary boilerplate code